Carlos-Vera/Mails-extract/README.md

 ## What it does

-- Pulls name, email, and company from Spark's local databases
+- Extracts name, email, and company from Spark's local databases
-- Automatically skips spam traps, no-reply addresses, and system accounts
+- Skips spam traps, no-reply addresses, and system accounts automatically
 - Exports to CSV, JSON, or plain TXT
-- Optionally grabs generic addresses like `info@` or `hello@` if you want those too
+- Use `--include-generic` if you also want addresses like `info@` or `hello@`
-- Also picks up Apple Mail and Airmail databases if they're around
+- Detects Apple Mail and Airmail databases if present

 ---